suprafrontal/hemato.ai.docs/source/index.html.md

 1. Include the `pbs_study_id` or any other information you need (no PII or PHI) in the url to be called.
 2. Use a single generic url, but parse and use the information in the body to identify which study is the subject of the call back.

-Although it is not strictly needed, we recommend you include a cryptographic signature as part of your URL, to that you can verify the authenticity of the cells to your endpoint.
+Although it is not strictly needed, we recommend you include a cryptographic signature as part of your URL, so that you can verify the authenticity of the calls to your endpoint.
 Example:
 `{"callback_url":"https://example.com/pbs_report_is_ready/<PBS_STUDY_ID>/<timestamped_cryptographic_signature_valid_only_for_this_PBS_STUDY_ID>"`

 This enables early filtration of incoming traffic, particularly in cases where the backend systems may be inundated by a surge of malicious or rogue requests.